 “Think of the magic of that foot, comparatively small, upon which your whole weight rests.
 It’s a miracle, and the dance is a celebration of that miracle.”
 Martha Graham

 For years we have been told that we HAVE to exercise for at least 60-minutes every day.
 And exercise has to be completed in spandex, in a gym, dripping sweat.
 Oh yea, and it’s going to hurt.
-Well, we call bullshit.
+Well, I call bullshit.

 Remember, movement creates endorphins – handy little tools to make you feel happier.
 There is no limitation to how or when that can happen; in other words, even small moments of movement can make you feel better.